Research/Areas of Interest

 Biography

 Malcolm Turvey is the Sol Gittleman Professor in the Department of the History of Art & Architecture.
-He joined Tufts in 2015 to launch the new Film & Media Studies Program, and was its founding Director from 2015 until 2021.
+He joined Tufts in 2015 to launch its new Film & Media Studies Program, and was the program's founding Director from 2015 until 2021.
+He is currently serving another term as Director of the program (2025-2028).